Tipico: Player protection

 According to Tipico, security and player protection are part of the product promise.
 The provider focuses on the early identification of risky gaming behavior based on scientific models.
 Derived from this, targeted interventions allow Tipico to offer each customer the level of protection she or he needs to enjoy the respective offers safely.
 The betting provider has a full-time customer service team, customer protection team and cooperates with external partners from science and the aid and consulting sectors.
 These include the gambler clinic of the IAP TU Dresden, the Department of Addiction Research at the University of Lucerne, the Gambling Addiction Aid, the online advice center Gambling Therapy and the Glücksfall e.V. association.

 Tipico states that it supports the Early Warning System (EWS) of the International Federation of Association Football (FIFA) and informs associations and organisers whenever the company registers suspicious betting activities.
 In addition, the company cooperates with the integrity department of Sportradar, with Betgenius, with the International Olympic Committee and with the Tennis Integrity Unit of the International Tennis Federation.

+Legal Issues

+Tipico, alongside, Entain, Flutter Entertainment, and other gambling organisations, are currently facing major consumer claims in Germany.
+Lawyers claim that tens of thousands of gamblers are due a return of their losses because these betting operators were operating in Germany without a license.
+The EU Reporter estimates damages could reach around 1 billion Euros.

+The gambling companies claim that they were eligible to operate across continental Europe due to their Maltese license, but the German courts have sided with the claimants.
+As a result, the case will now move up to the European Court of Justice.